delfick/extended-mypy-django-plugin/README.rst

 Status
 ------

-This mostly works and is in a reasonable tidy state, but some more work needs to be done improve the test coverage and general tidiness oft he code.
+The code works and has reasonable test coverage, but could do with some more and needs some more work done on the documentation.